Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback

 \paragraph{Overview of \texttt{CARE}} \texttt{CARE} is an interactive tool that works in a private text-based session consisting of two speakers: a support seeker and a peer counselor. \texttt{CARE} aids users by recommending up to three possible responses to counselors in a given situation.
-We choose to display 3 responses on the basis of the interface length and to allow for a good amount of flexibility for counselors.
 These suggestions are built upon psychotherapy literature on Motivational Interviewing \cite{MITI_4, shah2022modeling}, which is a client-centered counseling style for eliciting positive behavior change by helping support seekers to explore and resolve ambivalence.
-We design the tool interface to be the same as the UI of 7 Cups \cite{7cups} to simulate real-life user studies and obtain genuine user feedback. \texttt{CARE} comprises a backend system with suggestion-generation modules and a front-end user interface.
+We design the tool interface to be the same as the UI of 7 Cups \cite{7cups} (figure \ref{fig:front_end}) to simulate real-life user studies and obtain genuine user feedback. \texttt{CARE} comprises a backend system with suggestion-generation modules and a front-end user interface.
 They together form a full stack system.
 Note that our backend system is designed to be independent of the frontend client for generalizable deployment.
 The same backend system can be connected to other front-end clients in a plug-and-play fashion.